bitcointranscripts/bitcointranscripts/bitcoin-explained/security-issue-burying-bitcoin-soft-forks.md

 Speaker 0: 00:01:45

 Yeah, I thought it was actually kind of interesting.
-It's one of these topics that, you know, it might be niche, but it still has some sort of broader implications about, you know, how do we think about Bitcoin.
+It's one of these topics that, it might be niche, but it still has some sort of broader implications about, how do we think about Bitcoin.
 In a way, I've always found protocol changes the most interesting part of Bitcoin because it kind of gives you a very existential idea of what Bitcoin actually is.
 Like if it can change, then you can sort of think about what conditions can you change it then or what is Bitcoin then?
 You can get very philosophical about it if you want to.
-But I don't think we're really going to do that today, but we are going to discuss worrying stuff for it.
+But I don't think we're really going to do that today, but we are going to discuss `burying soft forks`.
-So yeah, we have discussed Taproot and Taproot Activation in multiple episodes
+So yeah, we have discussed `Taproot` and `Taproot Activation` in multiple episodes

 Speaker 1: 00:02:29